jackiehjm/stx-docs/doc/source/developer_resources/stx_tsn_in_kata.rst

     :height: 400px
     :align: center

-    Figure 5: Performance Report of Case 3
+    *Figure 5: Case 3 performance report*

-The result was very similar with that of `Case 2`.
-It demonstrated that even a great amount of best-effort traffic was sent to the TSN network, the time-sensitive packets sent from ``sample-app-taprio`` was not impacted.
+The results were very similar to Case 2.
+The test demonstrated that even when a large amount of best-effort traffic was sent to the TSN network, the time-sensitive packets sent from ``sample-app-taprio`` were not impacted.
 The determinism was still guaranteed.

 -------
 Summary
 -------

-In this guide, we introduced how to enable TSN support in Kata containers on StarlingX platform.
-The experimental results demonstrated the capability of TSN in Kata containers.
-The cycle time (2ms) is not small enough for some critical use cases.
-In the future, some optimizations could be done to achieve better performance, such as, replacing standard kernel with real-time kernel.
+In this guide, we introduced how to enable TSN support in Kata Containers on the StarlingX platform.
+The experimental results demonstrated the capability of TSN in Kata Containers.
+Currently, the cycle time (2ms) is not low enough for some critical use cases.
+In the future, optimizations could be made to achieve better performance, such as replacing the standard kernel with a real-time kernel.